Food - Practical

 Naturally, much of this is personal preference: we usually avoid cream-based flavours, and we tend to like things that aren’t over-sweet.
 So too, despite really putting in the hours, we haven’t yet managed to try all the flavours at all of these places.
 (Extra thanks to our many visitors for helping out as tasters!)
 For each gelateria listed, we recommend one or two of the more adventurous gelato flavours we really liked.

-- Giolitti, near the Parthenon.
+• Giolitti, near the Pantheon.
 Also a historic place.
 Always too crowded for our liking (you will have to fight your way up to the counter), but still a solid choice.
 Our picks: caramelised fig or limoncello.
 The fig was really figgy, with a sophistication added by caramelisation.
 And the limoncello tasted just like limoncello, which is never a bad thing.
 (Note: we tried these together, which wasn’t the best idea.)

 There you have them – our twelve favourite gelaterie in Rome.
 Please do let us know what we’ve missed!